We know it's not easy funding your studies, and we work hard to provide opportunities for you to apply for additional

 The MFA (Master of Fine Art) at West Dean College of Arts and Conservation is an advanced two-year full-time masters of fine art designed to further advance students' capacities in practical, theoretical and professional domains, with an emphasis on specialist studio practice.
-The programme is designed to allow students to establish and refine the core concerns and ambitions of their work, as well as subjecting that work to critical scrutiny and self-reflection.
+MFA students will establish and refine core concerns and ambitions, as well as subjecting the work to critical scrutiny and self-reflection.
 Interdisciplinary practices are encouraged and supported, as well as those focused on a single discipline such as Drawing, Painting, Printmaking, Sculpture, Drawing, Tapestry and Textiles.
 You will benefit from sustained periods of studio-based activity, with dissertation requirements coming early in the second year.

-All full-time Fine Arts students are provided with a large individual workspace in the Edward James Studios.
-In addition to specialist spaces dedicated to Painting and Drawing, Sculpture and Tapestry and Textile-based work, the studios include a Seminar Room, a materials and tool store, a small photographic darkroom, bookable exhibition and research spaces, plus an IT suite with digital editing software.
-A self-contained Print Room offers specialist facilities for etching, aquatint, monoprinting, woodblock and linocut.
-Students can work on a large-scale in the Sculpture Courtyard, which is also suitable for work in stone carving, and can access the specialist Arts and Conservation Library.
+All full-time Fine Arts students are provided with a large individual workspace in the Edward James Studios, with access 8.30am-10pm seven days a week*.
+In addition to specialist spaces dedicated to Painting and Drawing, Sculpture and Tapestry and Textile-based work, the studios include:

 Access to Short Courses